Yusufarsan/dtw-speech-recognition/README.md

 - Calculates a threshold based on median template distances
 - Rejects samples with distance > threshold as "unknown"
 - Default threshold: 1.5 × median of intra-class template distances

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the MIT License.

-## Author

-Yusuf Arsan

 ## Acknowledgments